BruceFletcher/node-red-contrib-postgres-multi/node-red-contrib-postgres/README.md

     npm install node-red-contrib-postgres

  The node-red postgres node uses a template node to set the query and uses msg.queryParameters as params for the query.
- Each property in msg.queryParameters can be used as $<propertyName> in the query, see the 'setup params' and 'format query' node in the example.
+ Each property in msg.queryParameters can be used as $propertyName in the query, see the 'setup params' and 'format query' node in the example.
  The msg it then passed to the postgres node.
  If you want the output of the query, check the 'Receive output' box in the postgres node.
  The result of the query is then set on the msg.payload property which can be sent to a http node.